Laron syndrome: Treatment

-Legal battle for access to Medicine in Ecuador

-In Ecuador, despite having the highest number of Laron syndrome cases in the world, affected children lacked proper treatment.
-In 2010 and 2014, a group of parents, led by Santiago Vasco Morales, filed lawsuits requesting the Ecuadorian government to provide the necessary comprehensive treatment.
-However, due to the lack of response and non-compliance with court rulings, the parents sought assistance from the Inter-American Commission on Human Rights (IACHR).
-Only after an admissibility report was issued by the IACHR on April 24, 2020 did the Ecuadorian state begin administering the treatment.
-Unfortunately, many patients who needed IGF-1 treatment were unable to benefit from it, as they reached adulthood without receiving this essential medication.
-This was due to the unjustified refusal of the Ecuadorian state to provide such treatment for more than a decade.

 Prognosis

 Cancer and diabetes

 It has been reported that people with LS in Ecuador are resistant to cancer and diabetes and are somewhat protected against aging.
 This is consistent with findings in mice with a defective growth hormone receptor gene.
 Among the approximately 100 individuals in this population, there were no reported cases of diabetes and one case of cancer.

 A 2019 study of individuals with isolated growth hormone deficiency (IGHD type 1B) in Itabaianinha County, Brazil, demonstrated a phenotype consistent with Laron syndrome.
 Researchers found that these humans had similarly extended healthspan, with resistance to cancer and attenuated effects of aging, but neither patients with LS nor IGHD experienced an increase in their overall lifespan.

+Recent studies indicate that individuals with Laron syndrome exhibit significantly lower rates of cancer and enhanced metabolic health, likely as a result of reduced insulin-like growth factor 1 (IGF-1) activity, which decreases cell proliferation and activation of cancer-related pathways.